marjoleinF/pre/README.md

 binary, multinomial, (multivariate) continuous, count and survival responses.
 Input variables may be numeric, ordinal and categorical.
-An extensive description of the implementation and functionality is provided in <span class="citeproc-not-found" data-reference-id="Fokkema17">**???**</span>).
+An extensive description of the implementation and functionality is provided in Fokkema (2020).
 The package largely implements the algorithm for deriving prediction rule ensembles as described in Friedman & Popescu (2008), with several adjustments:

 1. The package is completely **R** based, allowing users better access to the results and more control over the parameters used for